micro-ROS/micro_ros_stm32cubemx_utils/README.md

 This package support the usage of micro-ROS on top of two different middlewares:
 - [eProsima Micro XRCE-DDS](https://micro-xrce-dds.docs.eprosima.com/en/latest/): the default micro-ROS middleware.
-- [embeddedRTPS](https://github.com/embedded-software-laboratory/embeddedRTPS): an experimental implementation of a RTPS middleware compatible with ROS 2.
-Instructions on how to use it available [here](./embeddedrtps.md)
+- [embeddedRTPS](https://github.com/embedded-software-laboratory/embeddedRTPS): an experimental implementation of a RTPS middleware compatible with ROS 2. **Instructions on how to use it available [here](./embeddedrtps.md).**

 ## Using this package with STM32CubeMX